cabforum/code-signing/docs/CSBR.md

 A CA may rely on the Contract Signer's authority to enter into the Subscriber Agreement using a representation/warranty executed by the Contract Signer.
 An example of an acceptable warranty is as follows:

 [CA] and Applicant are entering into a legally valid and enforceable Subscriber Agreement that creates extensive obligations on Applicant.
-An EV Certificate serves as a form of digital identity for Applicant.
+An EV Code Signing Certificate serves as a form of digital identity for Applicant.
 The loss or misuse of this identity can result in great harm to the Applicant.
-By signing this Subscriber Agreement, the contract signer acknowledges that they have the authority to obtain the digital equivalent of a company stamp, seal, or (where applicable) officer's signature to establish the authenticity of the company's website, and that [Applicant name] is responsible for all uses of its EV Certificate.
+By signing this Subscriber Agreement, the contract signer acknowledges that they have the authority to obtain the digital equivalent of a company stamp, seal, or (where applicable) officer's signature to establish the authenticity of the company's website, and that [Applicant name] is responsible for all uses of its EV Code Signing Certificate.
 By signing this Agreement on behalf of [Applicant name], the contract signer represents that the contract signer

 1. is acting as an authorized representative of [Applicant name],
-2. is expressly authorized by [Applicant name] to sign Subscriber Agreements and approve EV Certificate requests on Applicant's behalf, and
+2. is expressly authorized by [Applicant name] to sign Subscriber Agreements and approve EV Code Signing Certificate requests on Applicant's behalf, and
-3. has confirmed Applicant's right to use the domain(s) to be included in EV Certificates.
+3. has confirmed Applicant's right to use the domain(s) to be included in EV Code Signing Certificates.

 # Appendix F – Unused